traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Hi, I'm stephanie.

+^ i'm a frontend dev during the day.

 ^ i'm a tech fashion maker in my free time.

-^ i'm a frontend dev at my day job.

----

-## [fit] *WHY* is just as important as *HOW*

-^ there's a lot to talk about regarding the how this is constructed and all the decisions I made to complete this project, but i find the why i built this is equally as appealing as the build process.
+^ i love to talk about non-tech things, so I thought i'd include some convos starters if you see me around please chat!

 ---